 Besides your suitcase or backpack/duffle bag, you should also have a day pack or shoulder bag to carry snacks, bottled water, maps, a camera, and anything else you may need on your excursions.
 A money belt worn underneath your clothing is a good idea to keep your documents and money on you while traveling from place to place, but do make use of your hotel safe when you can.
-Pack an extra light-weight bag if there's a chance you may purchase handicrafts or other souvenirs.
+Make sure there's some extra room in your luggage, or pack an extra light-weight bag if there's a chance you may purchase handicrafts or other souvenirs.

 Money and Documents